enghausen/0x07-exercises/README.md

 We can see that all but one test passes in the example above.
 The tests are telling us there are some problems with the algorithm in the `area()` method.

 This implementation for the `TestUtil` class can be found in `test_util.h` and `test_util.cpp` – take a look too see how it works "under the hood" and come up with your own tests.

+Hint: You might want to look up rounding (e.g. in a LLM) before testing the methods that returns `double values`

 ## Triangle geometry
 Here are some useful information about triangles you might want to consider when working on this exercise